 Develop your performance skills as you learn the secret tools and techniques of the Music Theatre world!

-Suitable for students between the ages of 10 to 17
+Suitable for: Students between ages 10 to 18

-Runs on Thursdays 6pm – 8pm (during the school terms)
+When: Thursdays 6pm – 8pm (during school terms)

 Cost: $200 per 8-week term